gcapes/git-course/_episodes/04-commit-advice.md

 ---
-layout: page
-title: Version control with Git
+title: "Commit advice"
+teaching: 15
+exercises: 0
+questions:
+- "How, what, and when to commit?"
+- "What makes a good commit message?"
+objectives:
+- "Understand what makes a good commit message"
+- "Know which types of files not to commit"
-subtitle: How, what and when to commit
+- "Know when to commit changes"
+keypoints:
+- "Commit messages explain why changes were made, so make them clear and concise"
+- "Follow conventions to give a history that is both useful, and easy to read"
+- "Only commit files which can't be automatically recreated"
 ---

-> ## Learning objectives {.objectives}
-> * Understand what makes a good commit message
-> * Know which types of files not to commit
-> * Know when to commit changes

 ### How to write a good commit message